 There are other brands that are amazing, but come with higher costs.
 I don’t usually bother unless I’m really unhappy about the ones I’m currently using.
 Or I break something and need to replace it.
 Then I might upgrade.
 That tells me I’ve used it enough to warrant a replacement.

 That Blue Thing Under All the Other Things

 One of the biggest things that you’ll need to store in your house/apartment/RV/studio/dorm or wherever you live is a cutting mat.
 The first one I bought was only 9 x 12.
 Duh.
 It was just okay for working with fat quarters.
 (Don’t know what a Fat Quarter is?
 E-mail me, I’ll explain!
 I haven’t done a post including that information yet!)
 I then bought an 18 x 24 self-healing mat, the blue one you can see in the pics.
 I suggest this kind of mat and a good rotary cutter to be one of the first major purchases for a beginner.
-The 18 x 24 is the smallest I would go.
+The 18 x 24 is the smallest I would go and I happen to like the brand OLFA.
 I am dreaming of a larger one, but for now this works.
 Make sure it’s self-healing.
 AND MAKE SURE YOU DON’T GO OFF THE EDGE WITH THE ROTARY CUTTER!
 How do I know that?
 Like almost everything else on this blog, I’ve been there and done that.
 Our vintage, pristine, wooden dining room table.
 Nice straight cut in the finish.

 Making Things Visible and Holding it All Together

 A good light is absolutely necessary.
 You can make do with the lighting already in your space, but if you want to give your eyes a good shot at getting things right and keep them from squinting and making wrinkles, get some bright lighting!
 I bought this sucker online, it has some crazy stats!